ScriptSorcerer20/TRL-gun-stats/README.md

-Welcome to our Project about The Red lake weapon stats.
+Welcome to our comprehensive resource on The Red Lake weapon statistics.

-If u don't know what the Red lake is? dont worry, it's a roblox PvE game, where your goal is to fend off a waves of zombies.
+About The Red Lake
-That features unique weapons and operatives, each featuring their specialities.
+The Red Lake is a Roblox PvE game where players must fend off waves of zombies using an array of unique weapons and operatives, each with their own specialties.

-we started developping this game around April 2024.
-It was the first somewhat big Project.
-Because we liked trl and played it alot in that tine being, we thought on making an advanced calculator about all the weapons.
-For the whole process we used a Weapon sheet featuring everything to calculate all the values.

-this file will be edited, it's a lilttle placeholder,
+Our Project
+Inspired by our passion for programming, The Red Lake and the enthusiasm it generated during its early days, we embarked on creating an advanced weapon calculator in April 2024.
+This tool leverages a meticulously compiled weapon sheet, enabling us to calculate and present detailed statistics for every weapon available in the game.
+Our goal is to provide players and enthusiasts with a reliable resource that enhances gameplay strategy and overall enjoyment.